ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 This transport mechanism potentially encounters a problem when feedback data size exceeds maximum allowable attachment sizes for either the generator or the consumer.
-See Section 7.2.2 for further discussion.

-Optionally, the report sender MAY choose to use the same `ridtxt` as a part or whole of the 5322.Message-Id header included with the report.
+Optionally, the report sender MAY choose to use the same `ridtxt` as a part or whole of the RFC5322.Message-Id header included with the report.
 Doing so may help receivers distinguish when a message is a re-transmission or duplicate report.